Swinton Bivouac

 Best time to go

 The Yorkshire Dales are beautiful year-round.
 Spring and summer are especially lovely, when the weather is ideal for hiking, the fields abound with wildflowers and new-born lambs, and village pubs have outdoor tables.
 The region is also stunning when seen under a blanket of snow in winter, but bear in mind that driving can be difficult.
-The Bunk Barn and Tree Lodges are open all year; the yurts from April to November.
+The Bunk Barn and Tree Lodges are open all year; the yurts from mid-March to October.
 This being the UK, it can rain at any moment, so bring light waterproofs and wellies.

 Our top tips